 The impact of costs and benefits are sometimes relatively immediate; at other times, the impact is delayed.
-For example, in Table 1.2 on the next page, Alan identified short-term costs ("If I tell my co-workers that I have been hospitalized for schizophrenia they may not want to meet me for lunch on Wednesday.") and short-term benefits ("Perhaps other people in my office could help me deal with the boss if they knew about my mental illness.") related to telling co-workers.
-He also identified long-term costs ("If I tell my supervisor I have regular bouts of depression, he may pass over my promotion next year.") and benefits ("If I tell, my boss he may be willing to provide me some onthe-job help after inventory is complete.").
+For example, Alan identified short-term costs ("If I tell my classmates that I have been hospitalized for major depression they may not want to meet me for lunch on Wednesday.") and short-term benefits ("Perhaps other people in my class could help me deal with our intimidating professor if they knew about my mental illness.") related to telling classmates.
+He also identified long-term costs ("If I tell my classmates I have regular bouts of depression, they might not invite me to join their study group.") and benefits ("If I tell, my professor he may provide me some extra help on assignments and exams.").
 Generally, people tend to be more influenced by short-term costs and benefits because they happen sooner.
-However, long-term costs and benefits frequently have greater implications for the future.
+But, long-term costs and benefits frequently have greater implications for the future.
 So, make sure you carefully consider those as well.

 Sometimes people censor themselves as they list costs and benefits.
 For example:

-"I'm worried that people won't have lunch with me if I tell...
+"I'm worried that people won't hang out with me if I tell...
 Nah, that's a dumb idea.
 I'm going to take that off the list."

-Don't dismiss any cost or benefit no matter how silly it may seem.
+Don't dismiss any cost or benefit no matter how "silly" it may seem.
 Put them all on the list so that you can consider all advantages and disadvantages together.
-Sometimes the items that you want to censor are actually important; you may just be embarrassed about the issue.
+Sometimes items that you want to censor are actually important; you may just be embarrassed about the issue.
 Know that, if the item is really irrelevant, you'll ignore it in the final analysis.

 After listing all the costs and benefits, put a star next to one or two that seem to be particularly important.
-Two benefits stood out for Alan.
-First, he thinks that he will be able to stay on the job longer.
-In the past, he has quit good jobs after a few months, worrying that others were going to find out his secret.
-Second, staying on the job longer will help him get more friends.
+In Table 1.2 (Table 1.3 in the Workbook) two benefits stood out for Alan.
+First, he thinks that he will be able to make more friends in class.
+In the past, he has avoided socializing and studying with classmates because he worried that they were going to find out his secret.
+Second, opening up to his professor will help him to avoid dropping or failing the class.
 He also starred one cost: Alan was concerned that people would talk about him and spread rumors about his mental illness.

-Table 1.3: Example for Alan Setting: at the office.
-Short-Term Benefits Short-Term Costs - Others help me deal with our hostile boss. - Co-workers won't ask me to lunch. - Don't have to keep it hidden. - Worry about others talking about me. - May identify co-workers with similar problems. - Get left out of work opportunities. - Make more friends at work.
-Long-Term Benefits Long-Term Costs - Boss provides on-the-job help. - Supervisor passes over my promotion. - With accommodations get better pay. - Rumors start about me. - Stay on job longer. - I quit in embarrassment. - I get fired.
+Table 1.2: Example for Alan Setting: Classroom Short-Term Benefits Short-Term Costs Others help me deal with our intimidating professor.
+Don't have to keep it hidden.
+May identify classmates with similar problems.
+Make more friends in class.
+Classmates won't ask me to lunch.Worry about others talking about me.Get left out of group study sessions.
+Long-Term Benefits Long-Term Costs Professor provides extra help.
+I get help through class accommodations.
+Avoid dropping or failing the class.
+Classmates won't study with me.Rumors start about me.
+I drop the class in embarrassment.

 Important items are the ones you spend a lot of time thinking about.
-You may want to star () the items that make you nervous when you think about them ("If I tell my buddies about seeing a psychiatrist, they'll laugh at me just like they give Harvey a hard time about seeing a foot doctor.").
-Or, you may mark items that suggest a lot of hope ("Maybe if I tell people on my softball team, my buddies will understand better why I don't go to bars after the games; I can't mix alcohol and meds.").
-Some people consider the list of advantages and disadvantages in Table 1.1 for additional ideas about possible costs and benefits.
+You may want to star () the items that make you nervous when you think about them ("If I tell classmates rumors might start about me.").
+Or, you may mark items that suggest a lot of hope ("Maybe if I tell my classmates I will make more friends.").
+Some people consider the list of advantages and disadvantages in Table 1.1 on page 12 for additional ideas about possible costs and benefits.
 However, don't limit yourself to these options.
-Frequently, you will come up with a cost or benefit that is not in the list, but that is especially relevant to you.
+Frequently, you will come up with a cost or benefit not in the list that is especially relevant to you.